Hieronim Mikołaj Radziwiłł

-Prince Hieronim Mikołaj Radziwiłł (6 January 1885 – 6 April 1945) was a Polish aristocrat, landlord in Balice.
+Prince Hieronim Mikołaj Radziwiłł (6 January 1885 – 6 April 1945) was a Polish nobleman, landlord in Balice.
 Radziwiłł was a great-grandson of Prince Maciej Radziwiłł.
 He and his children carried the style of Serene Highness.

 Early life

 Hieronim Mikołaj "Jerome" Radziwiłł was born on 6 January 1885 at Cannes in France.
 He was a son of Prince Dominik Maria Radziwiłł (1852–1938) and Doña María Dolores de Agramonte y Zayas-Zamudio (1854–1920).
 Among his siblings were Princess Dolores Radziwiłł, and Princess Isabella Radziwiłł.

 His paternal grandparents were Konstanty Radziwiłł and Adela Karnitska (a descendant of Justynian Szczytt).
 He was a great-grandson of Prince Maciej Radziwiłł.
 His maternal grandparents were Francisco de Agramonte Cortijo and María de los Dolores de la Torre Dolores de Agramonte, natives of Santiago de Cuba where they were large landowners.

 He graduated from the gymnasium in Feldkirch before he began studying law at the Jagiellonian University in 1904.
 He later moved to the Agricultural College at the university.